CyVerse-learning-materials/container_camp_workshop_2019/docker/dockeradvanced.rst

 Automated build repositories rely on the integration with a version control system (GitHub or Gitlab) where your ``Dockerfile`` is kept.

-Let's create an automatic build for our ``jupter`` container using the instructions below:
+Let's create an automatic build for our container using the instructions below:

 1. Initialize git repository for the `jupyter` directory you created for your ``Dockerfile``